-It is intended to use these two PPs in the following manner: The vulnerability analysis of BAC function will be performed with AVA_VAN.3, and the vulnerability analysis of the rest of security functions will be performed with AVA_VAN.5, by evaluating and certifying a TOE based on PP [12], and the same TOE based on PP [13] simultaneously.
-Following this approach, even if an ePassport IC implementing BAC is delivered to the passport issuing authorities, it will be possible to issue the ePassport that accepts only PACE for mutual authentication and Secure Messaging but has been practically evaluated with AVA_VAN.5, by using the BAC disable function.
+It is intended to use these two PPs in the following manner: The vulnerability analysis of BAC function will be performed with AVA\VAN.3, and the vulnerability analysis of the rest of security functions will be performed with AVA\VAN.5, by evaluating and certifying a TOE based on PP [12], and the same TOE based on PP [13] simultaneously.
+Following this approach, even if an ePassport IC implementing BAC is delivered to the passport issuing authorities, it will be possible to issue the ePassport that accepts only PACE for mutual authentication and Secure Messaging but has been practically evaluated with AVA\VAN.5, by using the BAC disable function.

 In order to prevent copying of ePassport IC, the PP [12] requires an Active Authentication function proving the authenticity of the IC chip by a challenge-response protocol using public key cryptography.
-The previously certified PP [21] also required the Active Authentication but the cipher used for the Active Authentication has been changed from RSA to ECDSA in the PP [12].